billoBJ/polls-backend/README.md

 - [Additional Information](#additional-information)
 ### General Info
 ***
-This API is for Polls can be answered for authenticated user in the plataform.
-We have two types of Users, Admin user, and simple user.
-The Admin user, can create polls, and view polls by id, and a simple user can answers polls and update his answers only.
+This API creates Polls that can be answered by authenticated users in the plataform.
+We have two types of Users: Admin user, and regular user.
+The Admin user, can create polls, and view polls by id, and the regular user can only answers polls and update his answers

 ### Requirements
 - PHP >= 7.2.5